mkokabi/JsonGen/README.md

 ```
 {'_dataSource': 'A', 'data': 2 }
 ```

-### note:
-Althouth the result of scaler is not going to be as an array but the definition should still be in [ ].

 ## parameters
 The other parameter which can be passed to the Generate method is **parameters** which is simply a dictionary of named objects.
 Based on these parameters, the data source could be switched at run time.